 I tested cocoa butter on J, taking a small chunk and rubbing it into his hands until the chunk melted into his skin.
 At first, we thought there might be a residue of oil, but everything was quickly absorbed, leaving his hands soft and supple.

-The moisturizing effects of this product lasted for 3 days after application, giving J’s hands time to heal.
-His hands remained healed for approximately 2 weeks afterwards.
+The moisturizing effects of this product lasted for three days after application, giving J’s hands time to heal.
+His hands remained healed for approximately two weeks afterwards.

 Note: Your results may vary.